 Seniors Clubs are places where people can meet and socialise to build up relationships.
 Each local council should have a list clubs available in their area.
-You can find your local council website here: http://cotavic.org.au/information/seniors-information-victoria/looking-for-information/other-useful-links/
+The following link can give you more information about staying connected as well as a list of local councils websites for more information about seniors clubs.

 Support for Seniors Clubs